 7. Eat from the ground

 I’ve been pretty vegetarian2 for a long, long time.
 I stopped eating dairy (other than some cheese) when I lived in Cambodia 5 years ago (thanks to no-milking cows) and I adore green juices and homemade smoothies.
-I make my meals at home and I think the easiest way to be healthy is just to eat mostly plants.
-No crazy rules, no restrictions – just don’t put crap in your body the majority of the time, cut out the fizzy pop and all that sugary & processed food, add lots of fresh vegetables and herbs to everything and cook it yourself.
+I’ve always only ever made nearly every meal at home and I think the easiest way to be healthy is just to eat mostly plants.
+No crazy rules, no restrictions – just don’t put crap in your body the majority of the time, cut out the fizzy pop and all that sugary & chemical filled processed food, add lots of fresh vegetables and herbs to everything and cook it yourself.
 It isn’t, and shouldn’t be, difficult.
 The better I eat, the better I feel and the more energy I have to do things I love.

 8. Create, design, make or release something